 However, no matter how good someone else’s work is, passive reading (or watching) won’t magically elevate your own skills as a writer.
 You have to learn how to actively pinpoint what makes those stories successful (or not) with an objective, analytical eye.
 That’s not just a core skill for editors to learn—it’s the bedrock of every writer’s craft.

-In these live casual interactive sessions, we’ll dig into books, movies, TV shows, articles—anything, really—to hone these essential skills.
+In these live casual interactive sessions (they’re free!), we’ll dig into books, movies, TV shows, articles—anything, really—to hone these essential skills.
 As a group, we’ll dissect concrete craft techniques to understand how the storyteller uses them effectively (or not) to bring the story to life and elicit reader reactions.

 Check out a playback of one of the workshops here.